 Burdock root contains silica, a natural clarifier of the scalp that stimulates blood circulation to the scalp and helps strengthen the hair roots.
 Burdock root is rich in fatty acids that help grow healthy hair.

-- 2Chop the fresh burdock root into chunks and put them in a saucepan.Turn on the stove.Advertisement
+- 2Turn on the stove.Chop the fresh burdock root into chunks and put them in a saucepan.Advertisement

 Method 2: Using Guinness Beer